How to Automate High Value Conversions with Google Ads Conversion Set Bidding and CallTrackingMetrics

 Yet, ask Google and you shall receive!

-Introduced this year at Google’s annual Marketing Live event was just what we had been hoping for.
+Introduced one year at Google’s annual Marketing Live event was just what we had been hoping for.
 The ability to do two things:

 And now we have the best of all worlds.
-Tons of conversions getting measured to feed bid automation models, and the ability to focus bid automation on the most important conversions.
+Tons of conversions getting measured to effectively automate Google Ads and feed bid automation models, as well as the ability to focus bid automation on the most important conversions.

 Conversions Sets + TargetCPA + Broad Match Keywords

-The combination of all of these factors over the last three years has lead to surprising results.
-Earlier this year, I built a campaign that had a structure that I wouldn’t have dreamed up using in early 2016.
+The combination of all of these factors has led to surprising results.
+Earlier this year, I built a campaign that had a structure that I wouldn’t have dreamed up using before..

 I had one keyword in it.
 The keyword is broad matched.
-It’s using conversion set bidding, focused on that “Appointmented Booked” conversion.
+It’s using conversion set bidding, focused on that “Appointment Booked” conversion.

 That’s it.

 It started strong.
 Very strong.
-And after 5 months running, it’s performing so well that it’s setting record lows for cost-per-appointment, and setting record highs for appointment volume per month.
+And after five months running, it’s performing so well that it’s setting record lows for cost-per-appointment, and setting record highs for appointment volume per month.

 Most exciting is how this is allowing us to scale out the account geographically in ways that we never thought were going to be possible.